spewspews/libbst-sml/readme.md

-Left Leaning Red Black Tree in SML
+Balanced Search Trees in SML
 ==

-This is morphing into a BST implementation with both LLRB and AVL trees.
+An implementation of purely functional AVL and LLRB trees in SML.